wduquette/joe/mdbook/src/extending/native_functions.md

 ## Argument Conversion

-Before passing an `Object` to a Java method, it's necessary to cast it or convert it to the required type, and to produce an appropriate error message if that cannot be done.
+Before passing an `Object` to a Java method it's necessary to cast it or convert it to the required type.
+Joe catches unexpected Java errors in native functions, but it's better to check explicitly and to produce an appropriate error message if a value has the wrong type.
 Joe provides a family of argument conversion methods for this purpose, and client-specific converters are easily implemented.

 For example,